2017 Entries are closed.

 If your research or project is aimed at advancing sustainable solutions, we encourage you to apply!

-- Potential for solving world challenges in alignment with the spirit of Dow's Sustainability Goals, which are summarized below:
+- Potential for solving world challenges in alignment with the spirit of Dow's 2025 Sustainability Goals

 - Interdisciplinary nature of work: An ideal SISCA winning project features interdisciplinary work with implications of the work extending beyond the student’s primary discipline or area of study.